-More about Tags
+More about Attributes

-Learn more about tags.
+Learn more about attributes.

-Similarly, tags that describe the device type or OS can help determine how widespread an issue is.
+Similarly, attributes that describe the device type or OS can help determine how widespread an issue is.
 Is it only a problem for customers on a particular combination of OS and device?
 Is that a large part of your customer base?
 Being able to make that determination quickly can help prioritize mitigation.

 Knowing immediately when a deploy affects your system, or when an a/b segment of your environment is affected means you can react quickly by starting a rollback or moving customers to a different segment.